lifei176/Single-cell-atlas-of-sex-differences-and-androgen-effects/README.md

 - org.Mm.eg.db (version 3.8.2)
 - biomaRt (version 2.40.5)
 # Demo
-04. AASB-DEG_definition: The pipeline to calculate AASB-DEG.
+# AASB-DEG_definition: The pipeline to define AASB-DEG
-Input: required input data files
+-Input: required input data files
-Output: expected output results
+-Output: expected output results
-The pipeline should take approximately 7 seconds on a recommended computer.
+-The pipeline should take approximately 7 seconds on a recommended computer.
-05. Pathway_enrichment: The pipeline to perform pathway enrichment for calculate DEGs
+# Pathway_enrichment: The pipeline to perform pathway enrichment based on DEGs
-Input: required input data files
+-Input: required input data files
-Output: expected output results
+-Output: expected output results
-The pipeline should take approximately 27 mins on a recommended computer.
-Users can construct input files following the format specified in the Input, and perform calculations using the corresponding code.
+-The pipeline should take approximately 27 mins on a recommended computer -Users can also directly provide input files with the format required, and perform analysis by modifying the corresponding code.